lancopku/pkuseg-python/README.md

 	```
 	pip3 install -i https://pypi.tuna.tsinghua.edu.cn/simple -U pkuseg
 	```
+   Note: The previous two installing commands only support python3.5, python3.6, python3.7 on linux, mac, and **windows 64 bit**.
 3. If the code is downloaded from GitHub, please run the following command to install pkuseg-python:
 	```
 	python setup.py build_ext -i